cheat-sheets/health-cheat-sheet/README.md

 fluid movement either into or out of capillaries.
 - Veins are the low resistance conduits for venous return and volume reservoirs.

+**Edema** - an abnormal accumulation of fluid in the interstitium, located beneath the skin and in the cavities of the body.
+Six factors can contribute to the formation of edema:
+- increased hydrostatic pressure;
+- reduced colloidal or oncotic pressure within blood vessels;
+- increased tissue colloidal or oncotic pressure;
+- increased blood vessel wall permeability (e.g., inflammation);
+- obstruction of fluid clearance in the lymphatic system;
+- changes in the water retaining properties of the tissues themselves.
+Raised hydrostatic pressure often reflects retention of water and sodium by the kidneys.

+Blood pressure is measured with a device called **sphygmomanometer** and a **stethoscope**:
+- The cuff is inflated until the pressure is high enough to block the blood from in the arm.
+- When pressure in the cuff of the sphygmomanometer is higher than the systolic pressure there are no sounds.
+- As the pressure in the cuff decreases gradually, the first Korokoff sound appears at the time when the pressure in the cuff is equal to the systolic blood pressure.
+- The sounds will first increase in volume, then decrease, until the point when they disappear completely.
+This marks the diastolic blood pressure.

 **Reflex loop**

 ![reflex-loop.jpg](./assets/reflex-loop.jpg)